 Every student who tries out for the varsity bowling team needs to be actively pursuing a college degree.
 In fact, the WSU Shocker Bowling Program is not inter¬ested in attracting individuals who do not have the attainment of a degree ¬as their highest priority.
 Academic activities come first in our bowling program.
 It is not a coincidence that the students who bowl the best for our teams are also our best students.
 These individuals come to try-outs, team meetings, team workouts and on-lane training with their minds in order.
 They've attended all of their classes, kept up with their studies, done well on their tests and assignments, and have placed academics at the top of their personal priority list.
 These students usually have many goals for academics, bowling, and life.
 There is direction and purpose to their efforts.
 Another characteristic of the successful student-athlete is a high level of self-esteem.
 Successful students do well in classes because they believe in themselves.

-As the above examples show, we feel it is important, especially for new students, to visualize some of the transitions and challenges that lie ahead of them before tackling college-level work.
 It is probably safe to say that college isn't for everyone.
 Although we feel strongly that talented, young bowlers should hone their skills through college bowling; they must have sound academic skills and the desire to excel in their studies.

 Consider some of the information given above and then imagine combining academics with the WSU Shocker Bowling Program.
 Bowlers in large numbers have come to this program from literally all across the U.S., and even overseas.
 It is not uncommon to have many, many incoming bowlers who have rightfully earned the title of being the "best" bowler in their city, county, state, or region.
 Some have even distinguished themselves nationally or internationally.

 Many people are quickly surprised by the number of very talented bowlers in the program.
 Usually there's more talent assembled in the bowling program than they have ever seen together at any one time in their life.
 In some cases, this surprise can begin to change and turn into a consuming drive to bowl – to bowl well, and to make the team Worse yet, it can become an obsession, an obsession to make the team at all costs.
-However, the cold, hard fact is with roughly 40 men and 20 women trying out annually, the majority of them will not be selected for our team.
+However, the cold, hard fact is with roughly 40 men and 20 women annually participating, the majority of them will not be selected for our team.

 Entering a program like this, a student needs a successful game plan.
 He/she must strive for academic successes in order to not only remain academically eligible for college bowling, but also to protect themselves against possible personal rejection during the annual team selection.
 A student who does poorly in class creates a dangerous situation which may bring about failure in their personal affairs or with their bowling.
 But, by the same token, a student who does well in class usually bowls well for us on the lanes.
 It's that simple.